vijay1996/EasyPg/readme.md

 ##### 2.2.1 By primary key

-This is the first method that will fetch a record based on the primary key specified.
+This is the first method that will create a query to fetch a record based on the primary key specified.
 The syntax of the method is shown below -
 ```typescript
 let result:any;
 try {